 We often have requests from higher-income complexes to increase excesses and reduce premiums.
 Lower-income and fixed-income earners usually prefer the lowest or no geyser excess, electing a slightly higher premium so that unexpected excess payments are affordable to most owners.
 Complexes with mainly investor owners may prefer a more reasonable excess, but not a crippling one when things go wrong.

 The best way to manage geysers and claims ratios is to periodically revisit the most recent claims history at the renewal stage and assess the trend.
-Trustees should encourage owners to make use of a preferred plumber or the insurer’s call center and an appropriate geyser product.
-Different products may suit different schemes but we generally advise a higher-spec geyser, such as a stainless-steel geyser as these typically offer a 10-year warranty and are largely maintenance-free.
+Trustees should encourage owners to make use of a preferred plumber or the insurer’s call centre and an appropriate geyser product.
+Different products may suit different schemes.
+For our clients, we generally advise a higher-spec geyser, such as a stainless-steel geyser as these have many benefits, such as typically offering a 10-year warranty, and are largely maintenance-free.

 Get your insurance advisor or broker involved, try to take a longer-term view, and implement a sound geyser policy.